Dexagod/N3-surfaces-packaging/README.md

 ## Limitations - Problems:

+* Blank nodes HAVE to be scoped to their content surface.
+We CAN NOT point towards a blank nodes in the content of a package from outside.
+We can only repeat the information, and add additional statements about it externally through repeating the blank node.
+We can add information to named nodes by reusing the URIs.
 * What about non-rdf content?
 If we want to create something that can emulate a **Hybrid** Contextualized Knowledge Graph, we need to have support for the packaging of non-rdf content as well.
 * What about external references?
 E.g. packaging a url reference instead of the resource itself?
 I would consider this out of scope and bad practice?
 As then we cannot really reason about the contents itself?
 * What about signatures?
 Signatures gives a multitude of problems: